Influence

 development of microbial consortiums towards the formation of new

-associations characterized by other functions (Fukui, 2003).
-This approach
+associations characterized by other functions [Fukui,

 creates the background of microbiological control of plant pathogens.
 In